 (NOTE: I guess that the Talent Scouts show was filmed to be shown at different times.
 The contestants' names were listed in that day's television section of the paper.
 The three acts [Ann Warren, Joey Carter, and Cornell Wiley's "Dozier Boys"] were listed in a Brooklyn, New York paper on July 26, but in a San Mateo, California paper the following week, August 2.)

 After that, they picked up a manager, Leroy Collins (although, considering their win, he kind of picked them up).
-Ben says that he basically did nothing for them, except to arrange a Canadian tour.
+Ben says that he basically did nothing for them, except to arrange a Canadian tour (they were at the Chaudiere Club in Ottawa in late August, followed by the Down Beat in Montreal).
 Collins decided to go with them to make sure everything went smoothly.
 As they were driving, Collins asked if they had anything to drink.
 The only thing they had was a bottle of Everclear, which was not only around 190 proof, but which had been lying untouched in the car for at least a year.
 They told him to wait until they stopped for gas so that they could get some Coca Cola to dilute this powerful stuff, but he refused to wait.
 "He turned blue and red, and his eyes bulged out," says Ben.
 "He tried to talk, but only gasping sounds came out.
 He was trying to ask for Coke."

 Also, based on the Godfrey win, there were some recordings done for ABC-Paramount, but nothing was ever released from this session.
 Neither Cornell nor Ben remembered any of the titles.

 In October 1954, they were back at the Joker Club in Decatur; they were there through early November.
 In early May, 1955, they were at the Plantation, but ads ran in newspapers in Moline, Illinois and nearby Davenport, Iowa, without saying exactly where the club was.
 Later in May (and June), they were at Basil's, in Kokomo, Indiana, followed by a return to the Joker Club in September.
 After that, it was the Tic Toc Tap in Sheboygan, Wisconsin.